DEEErab/portfolio/README.md

 # Feature list

-1. Create a form and save the values (on click of Submit button) to an external file.
+1. Create a web server with at least one route and connect to it from your application using ExpressJS

 2. Implement a regular expression (regex) to ensure a field either a phone number or an email address is always stored and displayed in the same format